How to Get A Cheap Life Insurance Policy in 2016

 If you’re looking to get the most affordable life insurance possible, it’s time that you quit those bad habits once and for all.
 Smokers can expect to pay double or triple what a nonsmoker is going to pay.

 When’s the last time that you went to the store and made a major purchase without double checking your price elsewhere?
 Heck, when was the last time you made a minor purchase without doing a quick scan of an app on your smartphone?

 We’ve all done it: Big screen TVs, washers and dryers, brand-new cars.
 Life insurance shouldn’t be any different.
-Many different carriers cater to all types of different individuals, weight classes, ages, and amount needed.
+Many different carriers cater to all types of different individuals.
+Life insurance rates are determined by weight classes, ages, and amount needed.
 So, making sure that you get many quotes from several different carriers will ensure that you get the cheapest term life policy.

 Luckily, you can use our quote engine located in the sidebar of this page to make sure that you are getting the best bang for your buck.
 As an independent insurance agent, we have the ability to shop around for you with over 40+ insurance carriers to choose from.